danaevenhaim/testing-app/testFile.md

-THIS is a test file
+tHIS is a test file

 It Has some lines